-I will start with the specifications and appearance and then move to different benchmarks to enable me to compared Raspberry Pi 3 vs 2 vs Raspberry Pi Zero.
+I will start with the specifications and appearance and then move to different benchmarks to enable me to compared Raspberry Pi 3 vs. two vs. Raspberry Pi Zero.
+Read Also: PCI-E Wireless Card for Gaming.

 Raspberry Pi 3 Vs 2 Vs zero